About

 Brooke Bastie

-Brooke is a poet and researcher based in Buffalo, New York.
+Brooke is a poet and professor based in Philadelphia, Pennsylvania.
 Her academic work focuses on contemporary American and Indigenous poetry through the lens of spatiality.
 She is currently writing on what she terms coterminous territories—a contested or extra-legal spatial formation that generates multiple, often incompatible, experiences of lived socio-political identity within the same space.
+She teaches at Haverford College.